remla24-team3/operation/README.md

 ### Assignment A2

-In this phase, we achieved the following milestones:

-### Assignment A2

 Significant progress has been made across various repositories:

 - **Model-Training**: Enhanced the training pipeline from A1 with automated linters for code quality, integrating GitHub Actions for continuous integration.